Rhinoplasty, Alar Cartilage Resection

 Relevant Anatomy

-The alar cartilages usually are described as having two segments or crura, the medial and lateral crura.
-Sheen, one of the most innovative rhinoplasty surgeons of the past 30 years, asks, "If the nasal base consists of three parts: columella, lobule, and alae; then what is the origin of the bend at the columellar-lobular junction?"
-Sheen answers that a middle segment (middle crus) accounts for varying tip shapes and components.
+The alar cartilages usually are described as having two segments, or crura: the medial and lateral crura.
+Sheen, a major innovator in rhinoplasty, asked, "If the nasal base consists of three parts: columella, lobule, and alae; then what is the origin of the bend at the columellar-lobular junction?"
+He answered that a middle segment (middle crus) accounts for varying tip shapes and components.
 The middle crus is a distinct segment between the medial and lateral crura.
 The angulation of the junction of the medial and middle crura forms the bend at the columellar-lobular junction.

 The lateral crus contributes little to the shape or structure of the ala, which is primarily a fibrofatty structure.
 As one follows the alar (lower lateral) cartilages laterally, the caudal margin of the crus moves away from the nostril rim.
 The posterior septal angle supports the feet of the medial crura.